ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 capture (see {{capture-math}}).

 A sudden surge in the number of volunteers, particularly of people that no one recognizes as a part of the community, is an early-warning sign for the community, leadership and the IETF Secretariat to further investigate.
-One response would be to deny fee waivers to suspect attendees, as these are issued at the discretion of the IETF and IRTF chairs.
+The IETF should monitor and assess a sudden increase in the number of online registration fee waivers awarded in accordance with
+{{Section 4 of I-D.ietf-shmoo-remote-fee}}.

 While loosening eligibility criteria lowers the cost to an attacker of producing eligible volunteers, it also increases the number of "legitimate" volunteers